ESSS/esss_fix_format/README.rst

       line-length = 100
       skip-string-normalization = true

-2. You should have a ``.isort.cfg`` file with the same contents as one in the root of this repository, add those lines:
+2. Your root directory should have a ``.isort.cfg`` file with the same contents as one in the root of this repository, add those lines:

    .. code-block:: ini